SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    Add code to throw an error inside the ``do`` block.
-   What kind of error do you need to throw so that the first ``catch`` block handles it?
+   What kind of error do you need to throw so that the error is handled by the first ``catch`` block?
-   The second?
-The third?
+   What about the second and third blocks?

 Another way to handle errors
 is to use ``try?`` to convert the result to an optional.